 Italia Conti will maintain a safe and healthy workplace.
 This covers a wide range of issues such as the general conditions of the premises, floors, passages, stairs, lighting, temperatures, accommodation, workstations, sanitary conveniences, and welfare facilities.
-Regular inspections by the Caretaker, overseen by the Chief Operating Officer will help to manage and maintain the requirements.
+Regular inspections by the Caretaker, overseen by the Chief Operating Officer, will help to manage and maintain the requirements.

-13.3 Health & Safety Signs
+13.3 Health and Safety Signs

 Italia Conti will ensure that prescribed pictogram safety and fire signs are displayed.
-A list of emergency contact persons and emergency isolation points is provided in the Emergency Action Plan Policy, Emergency Evacuation and the Fire Safety policies.
+A list of emergency contact persons and emergency isolation points is provided in the Emergency Actions Plan Policy, and the Fire Alarm and Emergency Evacuations Procedure.
+The signed Health & Safety Statement is clearly displayed in key staff areas.